SideCloudGroup/BetterForward/docs/README.md

 Designed for better message forwarding in Telegram.

+Use the "topic" feature to achieve a better PM bot.

 Forward users' messages to topics in the group.
 Each user corresponds to a topic.

 ## Features